WHAT IS INSTRUCTIONAL COACHING?

 instructional coaching drives teacher growth

 Coaching is a method of providing feedback to teachers on a regular basis to help them grow professionally and improve classroom outcomes.
 While evaluation has its place, many districts have shifted to instructional coaching as a guided approach to providing feedback to teachers in a more human-centered and helpful way.
 Coaching is a better way to support teachers, a better way to provide job-embedded professional development, and an all around better way to get teachers better faster.
 Because when teachers are growing, so is your school.

 Good instructional coaching is composed of three touch points:

 coaching meetings, and

 Strong instructional leaders use these touch points to build trust, accountability, and momentum across their school.
 It’s about meeting teachers where they’re at, and working together to get them to where they need to be.

 From a school-wide perspective, coaching represents the gateway to the growth of your school; and happy, supported teachers provide the energy that fuels that growth because they are, with your guidance, improving their practice every week.
 But, if your teachers are unhappy, either because they feel disconnected from their leadership or they aren’t being supported to grow professionally, the ability for your school to grow becomes limited.

-When you build a culture of coaching in your school, you can provide growth opportunities for all teachers, no matter where the are in their careers.
-Observations are no longer only for end of year performance appraisals, coaching meetings are no longer scary, “corrective” interactions for new teachers, and action steps are no longer reserved for those who have been placed on improvement plans.
-Every observation, meeting, and action step now present a school with an opportunity to support teachers, to challenge teachers to grow professionally, and to honor teachers for their contributions to student and school outcomes, ultimately building an all around stronger school community.
+When you build a culture of coaching in your school, you can provide growth opportunities for all teachers, no matter where they are in their careers.
+Classroom observations are no longer only for end of year performance appraisals, coaching meetings are no longer scary, “corrective” interactions for new teachers, and action steps are no longer reserved for those who have been placed on improvement plans.
+Every classroom observation, coaching meeting, and action step now present an instructional leader with the opportunity to support teachers, to challenge teachers to grow professionally, and to honor teachers for their contributions to student and school outcomes, ultimately building an all around stronger school community.